-One effective tool that helps businesses gain insights into their customers’ experiences is a customer journey map.
+A customer journey map is one effective tool that helps businesses gain insights into their customers’ experiences.

-This guide will provide you with a comprehensive understanding of customer journey maps, including their definition, importance, creation process, best practices, examples, features, and benefits in corporate learning settings.
+This guide will provide a comprehensive understanding of customer journey maps, including their definition, importance, creation process, best practices, examples, features, and benefits in corporate learning settings.

 Definition of Customer Journey Map

-A customer journey map is a visual representation of the entire customer experience, from the initial contact with a company to the final interaction.
+A customer journey map visually represents the entire customer experience, from the initial contact with a company to the final interaction.

-It illustrates the various touchpoints and interactions a customer has with a business, highlighting their emotions, needs, and pain points throughout the journey.
+It illustrates a customer’s various touchpoints and interactions with a business, highlighting their emotions, needs, and pain points throughout the journey.

 Background: Why Customer Journey Maps are Important